 Hope you love this delicious strawberry peach sangria!
 If you are looking for some other fun summery cocktails, be sure to check out my ginger raspberry komucha cocktail and pineapple jalapeño mojito.
 If you want a wintery wine cocktail, this mulled wine is my favorite.

 Did you love this recipe?
 Make sure to leave a ⭐️ rating and tag #dietitiandebbie on instagram!

 For the Sangria:

 - Add all of your sangria ingredients to a pitcher and stir.
-Let it sit in the fridge 4 hours to overnight to let the flavors blend together.
+Let it sit in the fridge 1-4 hours to let the flavors blend together.

 - To serve, add ice to 5 glasses and evenly divide sangria between each.
 Top with sparkling water and garnish as desired.

 - Variations: use plums or apricots instead of peaches or raspberries instead of strawberries.